A filtered generalization of the Chekanov-Eliashberg algebra: Computations

 For $\filtLevel \leq k$, $\filtration^{\filtLevel}\orbitVS = 0$ so that $\filtration^{\filtLevel}\newRSFTA = \field$ and has only the trivial augmentation $1 \mapsto 1$.
 There is only one holomorphic disk contributing to $\partial$ which has $k + 1$ positive punctures, no negative punctures, and makes the unit in $\filtration^{k+1}\newRSFTA$ exact.
 This disk projects to the region $U$ in $\Sigma$.
 It follows that

-It would be interesting to have examples of links for which the torsion and algebraic torsions disagree.
+It would be interesting to have examples of links for which the H-torsion and A-torsions disagree.
 It seems that such examples are difficult to produce.
 In \cite{Sivek:NoAugs}, Sivek describes a Legendrian knot $K_{2}$ whose $\CE$ algebra has no augmentations but has non-vanishing homology.
 In the language of this article,